 POLI_SCI 463-0 Late Modern Political Thought (1 Unit)

 POLI_SCI 464-0 Contemporary Political Thought (1 Unit)

 POLI_SCI 465-0 American Political Thought (1 Unit)

 An advanced introduction to the development of American political thought in the US, from the Revolutionaries to the Pragmatists.
-Seminar will attempt to convey the spirit and substance of the debates that have identified American political thought at different times, especially over the revolution against British subjection, the founding of a compound republic, federalism and the relationship between the states, the representation of citizens, the varieties of individualism and nationalism, the socialist utopia, the pragmatist vision, and the character of State and Nation.
-The seminar will attempt some thematic organization by attending to citizens and the state(s), as these are discussed in our primary texts.
-The seminar will also take note of the different kinds of texts of theorizing: from systematic treatises to letters, speeches, pamphlets and a novel.
+The seminar will attempt to convey the spirit and substance of the debates that have identified American political thought at different times.
+The course will attempt some thematic organization by attending to citizens and the state(s).

 POLI_SCI 468-0 Problems in Democratic Theory (1 Unit)